PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 - Imbued: Data that has been imbued with extra information.
 For example, extending an incomplete partial order by placing all unranked candidates tied at the end.
 - Synthetic: Data that has been generated artificially.
 It is for example, instances of the kidney matching problem generated via the art donor pool generation method.

-#### File Format for Ordinal Preferences
+#### File Formats for Ordinal Preferences

-The file format for ordinal preferences are SOC, SOI, TOC, TOI.
+The file formats for ordinal preferences are SOC, SOI, TOC, TOI.
 These four file formats are very similar: the metadata header has the same specification, the description of the preference differs.